 What About AI Hiring Assistants and Chatbots?

 Chatbots don’t replace the recruiter any more than an automated phone tree replaces a customer service representative for complex issues.
 They handle routine interactions.
 Recruiters step in when judgment is needed - evaluating cultural fit, negotiating compensation, or managing a sensitive candidate experience.
-These tools are productivity multipliers, not substitutes.
+Productivity multipliers, not substitutes - that’s the right framing for these tools.

 Key distinction: hiring assistants work within guardrails set by the recruiter.
-They answer questions the recruiter has pre-approved answers for.
-They schedule meetings within windows the recruiter has defined.
-They screen based on criteria the recruiter has configured.
-Humans still control the strategy.
-AI handles the execution.
+Questions with pre-approved answers get handled automatically.
+Scheduling happens within windows the recruiter defines.
+Screening follows criteria the recruiter has configured.
+Humans control the strategy; execution goes to AI.
 Gartner predicts that 25% of candidate profiles will be fake by 2028 - which means the human ability to verify, validate, and exercise judgment will become more important, not less.

 Candidates also respond differently to humans at key moments.
-According to Deloitte, 65% of candidates lose interest in a job after a poor interview experience.
+Deloitte found that 65% of job seekers lose interest after a poor interview experience.
 A chatbot can handle FAQs efficiently, but it can’t read a candidate’s tone, address unspoken concerns, or turn a lukewarm candidate into an enthusiastic one.
 That emotional intelligence is what separates a filled position from an abandoned search.

 Frequently Asked Questions